kyle-tightest/nameko-rpc/string-encoder/README.md

 # String Encoder

-This rpc service implements the Nameko hello world example.
+This rpc service implements a string encoder that uses Huffman coding,
+to encode a given list of strings.

 ## Minimum requirements to run
 - [Docker](https://docs.docker.com/get-docker/)